Baja-blitzing Bronco Raptor (or Warthog) may be in the works

 In 1965 Ford introduced the 1965 Bronco Dune Duster and displayed it at the Detroit Auto Show in November.
 It featured an NHRA-approved roll bar with integrated headrests along with exposed chrome exhaust pipes—and walnut appliqués.
 The dashboard featured suede padding and walnut-trimmed control knobs.
 It wasn’t an off-roader, but the name would be fantastic for a high-performance desert runner.

 Ford’s built a truckload of brand equity into the Raptor name.
 A Bronco Raptor could work, but doesn’t sound just right and Ford might just reserve it for its F-Series of pickup trucks.
-The nex-gen Ranger will get a Raptor model in the U.S.
+The next-gen Ranger will get a Raptor model in the U.S.

 YouTube channel RevMatchTV reported the Raptorized Bronco might be called the Bronco Warthog, which would make a lot of sense in keeping with the Raptor theme of using an animal that’s tough.
 It also sounds good and would fit into the rest of the naming scheme.
 Remember, there’s a Sasquatch package—but Sasquatches aren’t real.